-Executive Expat’s Package includes several expat’s allowances: relocation, COLA, housing, education and other additional benefits.
+Executive Expat’s Package includes several of expat’s allowances: relocation, COLA, housing, education, and other additional benefits.
 We explain all the details behind expat’s finances and the German Social Security System.

 - Salary Payment

 - Cost of Living Allowance (COLA)

 - Hardship Allowance

 Over 90% of companies compensate their expatriates based on their home country salary level.
 Only some have special international compensation schemes.
 All in all, your pay slip depends on the level you have reached within your local country… but only nominally.

 As your home unit is based outside of Germany, in most cases your salary depends on your local currency.
 Some corporate policies define the payment method as follow:

 - The whole salary paid in host country currency